tingerrr/subpar/src/lib.typ

         it.element.supplement
         [ ]
         numbering(
-          // TODO: this is executed in the wrong context, which is the only blocker for relative numbering payload.numbering-super,
+          // TODO: this is executed in the wrong context, which is the only blocker for relative numbering, see #1 payload.numbering-super,
           counter(figure.where(kind: payload.kind)).at(it.element.location()).first() + 1
         )